 Hypnosis is not sleep, not mind control, and not a theatrical loss of will.
 In therapy, it is the deliberate use of a focused, absorbed state where your attention narrows and the usual inner commentary softens.

-My working model is this: hypnosis is a state of absorbed attention that quiets the brain's self-monitoring and threat-scanning networks, opening a window where automatic patterns become more editable than usual.
+My working model is this: hypnosis is a state of absorbed attention that can quiet self-monitoring and threat scanning, opening a window where automatic patterns may become easier to work with.

 What Brain Imaging Can Show